GoosiferIO/zooberry/content/mods/zt1/objects/hotdog-stand/index.md

 summary: "Pictured is a hotdog stand, conqueror of all lands before lands were even lands."
 languages:
 - English
+mod_list:
+  - name: HotdogStandbyGoosifer
+    title: Hotdog Stand
+    category: Main
+    description: "This is the standard hotdog stand with no cheats enabled for those who want a vanilla experience."
+    file_size: 33.3 KB
+    uploaded: 2023-08-09
+  - name: HotdogStandbyGoosifer_alt
+    title: Hotdog Stand (Contest Mode)
+    category: Alternative
+    description: "This version is the 'contest mode' version of the hotdog stand.
+It will make your guests absolutely fall-over-heels with the stand and will increase your zoo rating immensely."
+    file_size: 33.3 KB
+    uploaded: 2023-08-09
 ---
 No, stop, don't leave.
 Your guests want this hotdog-shaped hotdog stand.
 Install it.
 Because, you know, the game is really lacking in those.